If you are new to WordPress, you may have already had a chance to familiarize yourself with its technical jargon.

 Finally, we also note the existence of plugins to modify the copyright of your WordPress footer.
 I personally have already used Remove Footer Credit, I recommend it for its simplicity.

-Go through the code
+Going through the code

 Although getting your hands on the code can be intimidating, especially if you're just starting out, it's still a “natural” way to create and customize your footer.